 - Cultural, historical and/or archaeological

 - Threatened or endangered species

 - Wetlands or streams

 - Water quality

 - Floodplains

 - Air quality

 - Farmlands

-- WildandScenicRivers
+- Wild and Scenic Rivers

 - Property previously developed or acquired with the assistance of the federal Land and Water Conservation Fund Act

 - Land subject to other use restrictions

-Other concerns to consider include noise pollution, hazardous waste, environmental justice, accessibility, demonstration of public involvement, and compliance with Buy America provisions.
+Other concerns to consider include noise pollution, hazardous waste, environmental justice, accessibility, demonstration of public involvement, and compliance with Build America Buy America provisions.

-C) Develop a project budget that accurately reflects the project costs, including costs associated with the environmental review and Buy America (if applicable).
+C) Develop a project budget that accurately reflects the project costs, including costs associated with the environmental review and Build America Buy America (if applicable).

-There may be as pects of the project that will result in unforeseen costs.
+There may be aspects of the project that will result in unforeseen costs.
 It is important that project sponsors develop a budget estimate that is as accurate as possible but also allows some flexibility to cover those unforeseen costs.
 For instance, project sponsors may decide to hire a professional environmental consultant to conduct the NEPA review.
 Additionally, the Section 106 review in consultation with the State Historic Preservation Office (SHPO) may require project sponsors to hire a professional archaeologist or architectural historian to conduct a cultural or archaeology survey.
 Project sponsors may also consider hiring a design or engineering consultant to assist with developing the project design.
-Up to 10% of the total project cost may be used for planning, engineering, and environmental review costs.
+Up to 10% of the total project cost may be used for Phase I planning, engineering, and environmental review costs.
 Additionally, costs in these categories that are incurred up to 18 months prior to construction authorization and notice to proceed may be used as match by the project sponsor.
-Lastly, if the project incorporates steel or iron, project sponsors will want to ensure that the budget estimate reflects the cost of acquiring domestically produced steel or iron products.
+The RTP is funded with Title 23 funds, project sponsors who use RTP funds to purchase any of the following must ensure that these items are manufactured in the United States: any iron/steel product and construction materials permanently incorporated into the project (such as bridges that use steel I-beams, fencing, rebar, posts, bolts, PVC, lumber, drywall, etc.).